How to Apply for U.S. Credit Cards for Canadian Citizens

 If you haven’t found a permanent home yet, you may be able to sign up for a post office box (P.O.
 Box) and receive all your mail at a local post office.
 However, due to customer identity verification laws, you can’t use the P.O.
 Box address to apply for many types of financial accounts and products.

-You can always update your address with the credit card issuer if you move again, and you can sign up for electronic statements and mailings to avoid the snail mail (and save a few trees).
-Still, be sure to update your address with the issuer whenever you move as they may need to send certain notifications through the mail.
+You can always update your address with the credit card issuer if you move again, and you can sign up for electronic statements to avoid the paper mail.

-You’ll generally need either an Individual Taxpayer Identification Number (ITIN) or Social Security number (SSN) to apply for a credit card in the U.S. You’ll enter one of these tax identification numbers on the application, and the credit card company will use it to help verify your identity and pull your credit history.
+To apply for a credit card in the U.S. as a Canadian citizen, you’ll generally need either an Independent Taxpayer Identification Number (ITIN) or Social Security number (SSN).
+You’ll enter one of these tax identification numbers on the application, and the credit card company will use it to help verify your identity and pull your credit history.

-The government assigns U.S. citizens a SSN when they’re born, and the number acts as a national identification number.
-It’s used to pay taxes and receive social services from local, state and federal organizations—similar to Social Insurance Numbers in Canada.
-In fact, they’re both nine digits long.
+The government assigns U.S. citizens a SSN when they’re born, and the number acts as a national identification number that enables access to a variety of services.

 As a non-U.S. citizen, you can qualify for an SSN if you’re authorized to work in the U.S. For example, if you’re in the U.S. on an F or M student visa and have work authorization, you should also apply for an SSN.